NATIONAL AMPERSAND DAY

 Q. Is it ok to use an ampersand in a book title?

 A. Creative works such as books with the word “and” in the title often use the ampersand on the cover art because it creates intriguing design.
 However, to maximize the search capabilities of the publication, the “and” will be spelled out in digital documents.
 Look to the title & Sons by David Gilbert to make this point clear.

 Q. Is the ampersand trademarked?

 A. Yes and no. Several trademarks include the ampersand in the designs.
 Some companies also include the word “ampersand” in the company name, like Ampersand Art Supply Company, for example.
 Custom typefaces and fonts may be copyrighted and often include an ampersand in the collection.
 However, only the name of the collection can be trademarked.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!

 Star Trek airs its first episode, “The Man Trap.”
 The series aired for 3 years and comprised 79 episodes.
-Since then, Star Trek themed movies and spinoff series have been created.
+Since then, the Star Trek franchise grew threw spinoffs and several films.